 Capitalized terms that are used in the following paragraphs and are not otherwise defined herein, shall have the meaning ascribed to them under the Regulation of Investment Advice, of Investment Marketing, and of Portfolio Management Law, 1995 (the "Investment Advice Law").
 This presentation, as well as investment in the Fund described herein, is directed at and intended for Investors that fall within at least one category in each of: (1) the First Schedule of the Israeli Securities Law, 1968 ("Sophisticated Investors"); and (2) the First Schedule of the Investment Advice Law ("Qualified Clients").
 No action has been taken or will be taken in Israel that would permit the public offering of the Fund, or distribution of materials that relate to investment therein to the public in Israel.
-Neither this presentation, nor any other document that relates to the Fund, has been approved by the Israel Securities Authority.
-It is hereby noted that with respect to Qualified Clients, the issuer is not obliged to comply with the following requirements of the Investment Advice Law: (1) ensuring the compatibility of service to the needs of client; (2) engaging in a written agreement with the client, the content of which is as described in section 13 of the Investment Advice Law: (3) providing the client with appropriate disclosure regarding all matters that are material to a proposed transaction or to the advice given; (4) a prohibition on preferring certain Securities or other Financial Assets; (5) providing disclosure about "extraordinary risks" entailed in a transaction (and obtaining the client's approval of such transactions, if applicable); (6) a prohibition on making Portfolio Management fees conditional upon profits or number of transactions; and (7) maintaining records of advisory/discretionary actions.
-By receiving this presentation you hereby declare that you are a Sophisticated Investor and a Qualified Client, that you are aware of the implications of being considered a Sophisticated Investor and a Qualified Client
+Neither this presentation, or any other document that relates to the Fund, has been approved by the Israel Securities Authority.
+It is hereby noted that with respect to Qualified Clients, the issuer is not obliged to comply with the following requirements of the Investment Advice Law; (2) engaging in a written agreement with the client, the content of which is as described in section 13 of the Investment Advice Law; (3) providing the client with appropriate disclosure regarding all matters that are material to a proposed transaction or to the advice given; (4) a prohibition on making Portfolio Management fees conditional upon profits or number of transactions; and (7) maintaining records of advisory/discretionary actions.
+By receiving this presentation you hereby declare that you are a Sophisticated Investor and a Qualified Client, that you are aware of the implications of being considered a Sophisticated Investor and a Qualified Client (including the implications mentioned in the above paragraph), and consent thereto.
+Any Investor which is either: (1) not a Sophisticated Investor; or (2) not a Qualified Client - must immediately return this presentation for Investment Marketing or Investment Advice or Investment Marketing.
+Accor